 The Manager and EMG are parties to a services agreement, pursuant to which EMG is required to provide to the Manager sufficient personnel, services, and resources to enable the Manager to carry out its obligations and responsibilities under the Management Agreement.
 The Company is a named third-party beneficiary to the services agreement and, as a result, has, as a non-exclusive remedy, a direct right of action against EMG in the event of any breach by the Manager of any of its duties, obligations, or agreements under the Management Agreement that arise out of or result from any breach by EMG of its obligations under the services agreement.
-The services agreement will terminate upon the termination of the Management Agreement.
-Pursuant to the services agreement, the Manager makes certain payments to EMG in connection with the services provided.
-The Manager and EMG have overlapping ownership and are under common control.
+The services agreement will terminate upon the termination of the Manager and EMG have overlapping ownership and are under common control.